| | |

 And let’s state the obvious: there will be less mess and therefore also less waste of food.

-The cons of spoon feeding in my opinion are that on the go feedings need a whole installation.
-I need a bibs, spoon and the purée that also shouldn’t get too hot for too or otherwise it goes bad.
+The cons of spoon feeding in my opinion are that on-the-go feedings need a whole installation.
+I need a bib, spoon, and the purée that also shouldn’t get too hot for too long, or otherwise it goes bad.

-When we were hiking and I gave my baby a fruit purée.
-She needed to sit on my lab grabbing the spoon, the fruit and smearing it all over my clothes.
-If you do baby led weaning you can choose drier finger foods as bread which makes eating much easier.
+When we were hiking I gave my baby a fruit purée.
+She needed to sit in my lab and of course, she started grabbing the spoon, and the fruit, and smearing it all over my clothes.
+If you do baby-led weaning you can choose drier finger foods as bread which makes eating much easier.

 Another con of spoon feeding is the fight about the spoon.
 Likely your baby wants to grab the spoon herself and not giving it to her can lead to frustrations – on both ends.
-It might help to give baby an empty spoon himself in order to distract.
-But in my experience then there is a fight between to spoons and one little mouth.
+It might help to give the baby an empty spoon to distract him.
+But in my experience then there is a fight between two spoons and one little mouth.

 baby and adult hand holding spoon

-The big pro on baby led weaning for me is that you don’t have to actively put food into your baby.
-Meals are much relaxter for us when we choose a baby led weaning meal.
-You simply sit together as a family and eat, everyone their own plate.
+The big pro of baby-led weaning for me is that you don’t have to actively put food into your baby.
+Family meals are much more relaxing for us when we choose a baby-led weaning meal.
+You simply sit together as a family and eat, everyone on their plate.

-A big pro of baby led weaning is its influence on picky eating.
-According to this study children that were introduced to lumpy foods before 9 months of age had significantly less eating problems at age 7 then children that were introduced to lumpy foods after 9 months of age.
+A big pro of baby-led weaning is its influence on picky eating.
+According to this study children that were introduced to lumpy foods before 9 months of age had significantly fewer eating problems at age 7 than children who were introduced to lumpy foods after 9 months of age.

 Another pro is that you learn much better to trust your baby with their choice of food.
 I used to worry if she would get enough or not since we started weaning.
-Using the baby led weaning approach I simply trust that she can grab as much or as little as she wants.
+Using the baby-led weaning approach I simply trust that she can grab as much or as little as she wants at her own pace.

-For me the biggest cons were also the reasons why we actually choose to spoon feed from time to time.
-When we are at a restaurant there is mostly not the food on the menu that our baby can eat.
+For me, the biggest cons of blw were also the reasons why we actually choose to spoon-feed from time to time.
+When we are at a restaurant there is mostly little to no food on the menu that our baby can eat.
 Therefore I take something with me I can spoon feed her or something she can easily eat herself.

-Some people experience a lot of gagging with baby led weaning.
-Research shows that babies that eat solid foods from 6 months onwards don’t have bigger risks for choking.
-However gagging also doesn’t look that nice even though babies often don’t seem to be in too much discomfort.
+Some people experience a lot of gagging with baby-led weaning.
+Research shows that babies that eat solid foods from 6 months onwards don’t have a bigger risk of choking.
+However, gagging also doesn’t look that nice even though babies often don’t seem to be in too much discomfort.
 Our baby didn’t gag at all.
-She learned in the beginning to give foods back out that were to big to swallow.
+She learned, in the beginning, to give foods back out that were too big to swallow.
 So it might be a con for some but not for all.

 How our weaning with the combined approach looked likes

-We started weaning at 6 moths and offered our baby 9 out of 10 meals finger foods.
-When we offered her yoghurt we choose to spoon feed them ourselves most of the times and only sometimes offer her the spoon to eat them.
+We started weaning at 6 months and offered our baby 9 out of 10 meals with different table foods.
+We started with small pieces of soft fruits.
+When we offered her yogurt we chose to spoon-feed them ourselves most of the time and only sometimes offered her preloaded spoons to eat them.
 All other mushier foods she eats herself.
 I am working with her on the 100 food challenge.
-That means that I offer her 100 different foods (ingredients) before she turns 1 year old.
+That means that I offer her 100 new foods (ingredients) before she turns 1 year old.

 Feed your baby a variety of foods with my 100 food ideas!